lrcht06/FLT1/README.md

 ---

 ## STEP BY STEP PROCESS
 ### STEP 1.
-Open MySQL Workbench or phpMyAdmin as well as the XAMPP.
+Open MySQL Workbench or phpMyAdmin and start XAMPP to activate MySQL.

 ### STEP 2.
 Create a database to store the following tasks.